DevExpress/devextreme-documentation/concepts/05 UI Components/Tooltip/10 Customize the Content/1 Specifying the Content Template.md

-The template implementation depends on the used framework or library.
-Examples of jQuery, and Angular are presented below.
-They show how to create a template consisting of static (text) and dynamic (the [Switch](/concepts/05%20UI%20Components/Switch/00%20Overview.md '/Documentation/Guide/UI_Components/Switch/Overview/') UI component) content.
+The following code shows how to create a template consisting of static (text) and dynamic (the [Switch](/concepts/05%20UI%20Components/Switch/00%20Overview.md '/Documentation/Guide/UI_Components/Switch/Overview/') UI component) content:

 ---
 ##### jQuery